 The Ingjaldshóll sign

-Ingjaldshóll on the Snæfellsnes peninsula is one of the historic sites in Iceland - it is a former settlement manor and an assembly.
+Ingjaldshóll on the Snæfellsnes peninsula is a historical site in Iceland; it was a former settlement manor and assembly site.

 Christopher Columbus seems to have stayed at Ingjaldshóll during the winter of 1477-78.
-It is believed that he was here to get tips and info from the Vikings, Leif the Lucky, and co, who had already discovered America, before going on his journey west.
+It is believed that he was here to obtain tips and information from the Vikings, Leif the Lucky, and co., who had already discovered America before he set out on his journey west.

-The current church at Ingjaldshóll is the oldest concrete church in the world!
+The current church at Ingjaldshóll is the world's oldest concrete church!

-I have written a side-blog about the historical Ingjaldshóll with a lot more information on this historic site.
+I have written a side travel blog about the historical Ingjaldshóll, with additional information about this site.

 At Ingjaldshóll

-Here you can see the location of Ingjaldshólskirkja church on the map and if you zoom out you will see that it is located right between Hellissandur and Rif.
+Here is the location of Ingjaldshólskirkja church on the map, and if you zoom out, you will see that it is located right between Hellissandur and Rif.

 The Village Rif and Björnssteinn Stone